San Jacinto Peak Hike Via Marion Mountain Trail

 Gear Recommendation for your San Jacinto hike

-Parking at Marion Mountain trailhead
+Marion Mountain trailhead parking

 There is ample parking at the trailhead, but it requires the display of a San Bernardino National Forest Adventure Pass in your vehicle when using the Forest for recreational purposes.